kubeshop/botkube-docs/src/pages/privacy/index.md

 - App errors (crashes, configuration and notification errors).

-For identifying Botkube installations, we use unique identifiers generated in the following way:

-- As an anonymous cluster identifier, we use the `uid` of `kube-system` Namespace,
+As an anonymous cluster identifier, we use the `uid` of `kube-system` Namespace.
-- As an anonymous installation identifier, we use UUID generated during Helm chart installation and persisted in a ConfigMap.

 #### How to opt out